alejandromumo/MLSKG/README.md

 Approximately 1900 houses from Ames, Iowa are available for training, validation and testing.
 Each house has *"79 explanatory variables describing (almost) every aspect of residential homes"* (from the competition's land page, section *Competition Description*)

 ### Work description
-Data pre-processing is made using [Pedro Marcelino's ](http://pmarcelino.com/) approach found in [Comprehensive data exploration with Python](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python#Out-liars!)
+Data pre-processing is made using [Pedro Marcelino's ](http://pmarcelino.com/) approach found in [Comprehensive data exploration with Python](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python#Out-liars!).
-Data, after being pre-processed, is then used to train several regression models.
+ The data, after being pre-processed, is used to train several regression models.

 #### Models
 - Linear Models